How to Automate Customer Service for Real Results

 Uncovering Hidden Improvement Opportunities

-For instance, you might notice that 20% of conversations escalate to a human after the bot fails to understand a specific question about "shipping to Alaska."
-That's not a failure; it's a massive opportunity.
-It tells you exactly where to improve your bot's knowledge base or script.
+For instance, you might notice that 20% of conversations escalate to a human agent after the bot fails to understand a specific question about "shipping to Alaska."
+That's not a failure; it’s a massive opportunity.
+It tells you exactly where to improve your bot’s knowledge base or script.

 Common Questions on Service Automation